Lionel Blackman: Political activities

 In 2005 Blackman was elected as a councillor in the ward of Woodcote, in Epsom and Ewell, representing the Liberal Democrats.
 He stood down in 2009.

 At the 2010 general election he stood as that party's candidate for Westminster's Esher and Walton seat (one of eleven that are in Surrey).
 This has equated to a Conservative seat in Westminster for generations and Blackman attracted just under 25% of the vote.

 Blackman stood as an independent candidate for the Epsom and Ewell constituency in Surrey in the 2015 General Election.
 His candidature drew attention to comments from the incumbent MP, Justice Secretary Chris Grayling, who stated that he wants to "scrap the Human Rights Act."
 This became a promised commitment in the Conservative Manifesto for the 2015 General Election.
 As a result, Blackman explained in an article for the Solicitors Journal, he felt compelled to stand against the Lord Chancellor as an independent candidate.
 Whilst the article chose the title "independent menace" he took 1.1% of the vote; Grayling took 58.3%.

+Human rights, humanitarian and other activities

+In 2013 he founded the charity Harrop HR Missions Ltd that since 2022 has been the vehicle for Surrey Stands With Ukraine, a group that has raised over £5 million of aid for Ukraine.

+In 2020 he established the charity The Friends of Horton Cemetery, the largest asylum cemetery in Europe and home to some 9000 former patients of the "Epsom cluster" of psychiatric hospitals.
+The cemetery was active between 1899 and 1955 and in 1983 was sold to property company Marque Securities.
+The purpose of the charity is to lobby for the cemetery's restoration to a form of community ownership and to document the life stories of those buried there.

+In 2021 he founded and continues to direct The Epsom and Ewell Times and stated "Charity begins at home, so does accountability" when interviewed by the independent press regulator IMPRESS.

+in 2022 he established the Epsom Jazz Club that hosts monthly jazz evenings featuring top national and international jazz artists.
+Blackman composes music.
+He is a Governor of the Yehudi Menuhin School of Music.

+In 2023 together with Miriam Chinnappa he co-founded The Centre for Law and Transformative Change that undertakes international law reform and justice projects.